five3183/REGEX-notes/README.md

       replace() - return new string with some or all matches of a pattern

 REGEX flags
-   FLAGS - they go after the end backslash and apply to everything inside the backslash
+   FLAGS - these go after the end backslash and apply to everything inside the backslash

          i - case insensitive
          g - global search.
 This will search the entire string for a match